403(b) Supplemental Retirement

 How does my marital status affect my request for a hardship loan(s)?

-If married, the documentation provided by your specific retirement administrator will require your spouse's signature, and it MUST either be notarized or be witnessed by a Benefits team member.
+If you are married, the documentation provided by your specific retirement administrator will require your spouse's signature, and it must either be notarized or witnessed by a Benefits team member.